 Size & Appearance

-His size will be dependent on whether his Beagle parent is a standard or a pocket Beagle, and if size is an important factor for you then be sure to meet his Beagle parent and see the size of him for yourself.
-If his parent is a pocket Beagle then you can expect a pooch who measures between 8 and 10 inches tall, and 10 to 15 pounds.
+His size will be dependent on whether his Beagle parent is a standard or a pocket Beagle.
+If size is an important factor for you, then be sure to meet his Beagle parent to see which type it is.
+Cheagles with a pocket Beagle parent can expect a pooch who measures between 8 and 10 inches tall, and 10 to 15 pounds.
 If his parent is a standard beagle, then you should expect him to measure 9 to 13 inches tall and weigh 15 to 20 pounds.

-Typically, the Cheagle will look like a big Chihuahua with the smaller Chihuahua head shape, who often has the large drop-down triangle-shaped ears, and the traditional hunting colors of the Beagle.
+Typically, the Cheagle will look like a big Chihuahua.
+They will have the smaller Chihuahua head shape, and often have the large drop-down triangle-shaped ears.
+Cheagles also usually inherit the traditional hunting colors of the Beagle.
 He usually inherits the large round darker eyes of the Beagle too.